Tubelight (2017 Hindi film): Box office

 The film's final gross stands at ₹211.14 crore worldwide, including ₹165.64 crore in India and ₹45.5 crore overseas.

 Soundtrack

-The music of the film is composed by Pritam while the lyrics have been penned by Amitabh Bhattacharya and Kausar Munir.
-Its first song "Radio" sung by Kamaal Khan and Amit Mishra was released on 21 May 2017.
+The music for the film was composed by Pritam while the lyrics were written by Amitabh Bhattacharya and Kausar Munir.
+The first song "Radio" sung by Kamaal Khan and Amit Mishra was released on 21 May 2017.
 The second song "Naach Meri Jaan" sung by Kamaal Khan, Dev Negi, Nakash Aziz and Tushar Joshi was released on 31 May 2017.
 The song titled "Tinka Tinka Dil Mera" voiced by Rahat Fateh Ali Khan was released on 9 June 2017.
 The fourth single to be released was "Main Agar" sung by Atif Aslam on 14 June 2017.
-The soundtrack consists of 10 tracks and was released by Sony Music India on 21 June 2017.
+The soundtrack consists of 10 tracks which was released by Sony Music India on 21 June 2017.